Many varieties of cheese can provide protein and other important nutrients, including mozzarella, blue cheese, and feta, among others.

 Since blue cheese is high in calcium, a nutrient necessary for optimal bone health, adding it to your diet may help prevent bone-related health issues.

-In fact, calcium deficiency may be linked to decreased bone strength and an increased risk of osteoporosis, which causes bones to become weak and brittle (9).
+In fact, calcium deficiency may be linked to decreased bone strength and an increased risk of osteoporosis, which causes bones to become weak and brittle.

-Blue cheese tastes great on top of burgers, pizzas, and salads made with spinach, nuts, and apples or pears.
+Blue cheese tastes great on top of burgers and pizzas or in salads made with spinach, nuts, and apples or pears.

-Blue cheese has distinctive blue or grey veins and a tangy taste.
+Blue cheese has distinctive blue or gray veins and a tangy taste.
 It’s a good source of calcium, which may promote bone health and help prevent osteoporosis.

 Share on Pinterest